-Back in the day, Jobs hired a few professional managers for his growing company.
-But he quickly learned that “most of them were bozos,” he said in a video.
-“They knew how to manage, but they didn’t know how to do anything.”
+In a rarely seen interview, a then-young Jobs revealed that when he was first hiring professional managers for Apple, he quickly learned that “most of them were bozos.”
+“They knew how to manage, but they didn’t know how to do anything,” he added.

 In other words, forget job experience; Jobs wanted passionate people on his team, instead.
 Why, you ask?
 Not only can enthusiastic employees manage themselves, but they also understand the company’s mission—and strive for that common goal with earnest.
 Make sure you have these 17 “soft skills” companies are looking for, too.